Skip to main content

 The question remains, what enmity did Mr. Kishore have against Hariram Nai that he ratted on him?
 What was the motivation?
 Here's a frivolous figment of my imagination.

-Let's first give Mr. Raj Kishore character's a name.
-Munna.
+Let's first give Mr. Raj Kishore's character a name: Munna.

 Story: Why Munna ratted on Hariram Nai

-So Munna, as you know, or guessed, is a eunuch, and probably gay.
-He's a good-natured person, but given his leanings, jail inmates and staff generally stay away from him.
-One person who finds it impossible to stay away from Munna is our Hariram Nai, the jail barber.
-See the deal is that unless Hariram doesn't shave at least 10 inmates in a day, he wouldn't be eligible for his annual parole.
-And Munna's turn would come once a week, at least.
-The issue was that whenever Hariram would shave Munna, the eunuch would use the opportunity to fondle the barber.
-Hariram's hands were occupied and hence could only request Munna to stop, although such requests would be ignored.
+Munna, as you know or guessed, is a eunuch, and probably gay.
+He's good-natured, but jail inmates and staff generally stay away from him.
+One person who finds it impossible to stay away from Munna is Hariram Nai, the jail barber.
+The deal is that unless Hariram shaves at least 10 inmates a day, he wouldn't be eligible for his annual parole.
+Munna's turn comes once a week.
+The issue was that whenever Hariram shaved Munna, the eunuch would use the opportunity to fondle the barber.
+Hariram's hands were occupied and he could only request Munna to stop, although such requests were ignored.

 Hariram was quite disturbed.
 Moreover, since the inmates' uniform was shorts, Munna had begun to get more adventurous.
-With no other way to make this stop, Hariram went and complained to the jailor, and offered his services of being the jailor's spy, if he somehow solved the issue.
-The jailor, a wicked and sadist person, saw the opportunity and immediately transferred Munna to the women's wing.
+With no other way to make this stop, Hariram went and complained to the jailor, offering his services as the jailor's spy if he solved the issue.
+The jailor, a wicked and sadistic person, saw the opportunity and immediately transferred Munna to the women's wing.
 Poor Munna had to endure the lascivious and licentious tendencies of the women there for a week.

 When Munna returned, he had nothing but hatred and ill intentions towards Hariram.
 Therefore, to take revenge, Munna used Jai and Veeru to wreak havoc on Hariram Nai.
 And that is why Munna ratted on Hariram Nai.